 July 28.
-As I said I awoke to a German-speaker delivering something to a wealthy gated house in the hills across from Sighișoara.
+I awoke to a German-speaker delivering something to a wealthy gated house in the hills across from Sighișoara.
 It was early, and I decided to hit the road.
 I had breakfast in a nice cafe called the Boulevard and worked on my blog for a few hours, then left around noon.
 I decided to head on the same road I’d driven the night before when all I saw were gypsies hanging out on the road.
 Hopefully during the day it wouldn’t be as sketchy.
 It seemed like every 5 miles there was a village and a fortified church.
 I skipped the first few, as there were a host of gypsies hanging out at the entrance.
-I imagined them descending upon me like a cloud of mosquitoes if I braved the gate.
-I was traumatized.
+I imagined them descending upon me as I passed through the gate.
+I was definitely traumatized.
 I decided to stop at one village where the walled church had a well-manicured grassy area.
 I assumed that meant that it was open.
 Sadly that was not to be.
 I came across several which were firmly locked, looking like they’d been that way for years.
 I parked in another village that had a fortified church on a hill, only to be descended upon by three gypsy kids yelling ‘tour tour’.
 I said no, just photo, and they waved their hands and said something in Romanian.
 I offered them food but they said no, they wanted money.
 Then I jumped in the car and drove away.
-I was probably still traumatized from the time I was cornered by a group of gypsy kids in Kusadashi, Turkey who’d threatened me if I didn’t give them 100 USD.
+I was probably still traumatized from the time I was cornered by a group of gypsy kids in Kusadashi, Turkey who’d threatened me if I didn’t give them $100.

-I drove on, and despite my better judgment decided to brave another church.
-I tried the door to a covered walkway leading up stairs to the church, but it was locked.
+I drove on, and decided to try another church.
+I walked up a covered walkway that led to the church, but the door was locked.
 Then I tried a green gate which led to a house below the church.
 It was open, and I crept through, wondering if a dog would jump out and bite me.
 I was wearing a summer dress and flip flops, and as I walked through the barley field a village woman with a hoe looked up and laughed.
 It made me happy that she laughed, and I decided it was safe to continue.
 I walked through an opening in the wall encircling the church and crept into the open church door.
 A man was lying down on a pew sleeping, and I tried to be quiet so as not to wake him.
 But he awoke anyway and when he saw my hesitance, he bid me enter.
 It turned out to have more centuries-old frescoes than any I’ve seen since.
 And no one asked me for money, like they do at most other walled churches.
 I took some photos while he laid back down on the bench.
 Apparently he and the other man were doing restoration on the church.
 I was glad I’d taken a chance.

 I went on to Agnita, half way to Sibiu, and met some friendly Spaniards who were enthusiastically taking photos in and around the walled church, which was closed.
 An impressive tower stood in front.
 We talked for a bit, and then I wandered around the town, buying some veggies at the open-air market.
 Then I headed on to Sibiu.
 I stopped at one more church, I think in Cașolț, where a German-speaking woman gave me and some Germans a brief explanation of the church.
 She had grown up in the village and had been forced to leave as a child.
 This had been the case of many German Saxons, as they were called, even though they’d come centuries before from the Rhine and Mosel regions of Germany.
 She was sad recounting the history, and said that she comes back every summer, as do other Germans in this and neighboring towns in Transylvania.
 The current population of full-time Germans in Romania is a scant 30,000.
 The aftermath of WWI resulted in huge deportations of Germans, and post WWII saw Russia sending many Germans to gulags, most never to return.
 She gave us elderberry flavored water, and I enjoyed meeting her and learning more about her story.